Tortar/PowerPointAudio-Extractor/README.md

 The original files are inside .github/workflows.

 Make sure you have installed zipfile and pydub modules on your computer.
-You can install them via commands prompt with :
+You can install them via command prompt with :
 <figure><pre><code>> pip install zipfile
 > pip install pydub
 </code></pre></figure>